JoeYves/Employee-Data-Sql-Portfolio/Employee-Data Exploration.md

 * *Duplicates checking:*

-We have to make sure that our dataset does not contain some repeatings data in its columns.
+We have to make sure that our dataset does not contain some duplicates data in its columns.

 ```sql
 SELECt  Emp_ID,Name,count(Name) from Project_Practice.data_cleaning1